The Not Company, a maker of plant-based meat and dairy substitutes in Chile, will soon be worth $250M – TechCrunch

 The Not Company, Latin America’s leading contender in the plant-based meat and dairy substitute market, is about to close on an $85 million round of funding that would value it at $250 million, according to sources familiar with the company’s plans.

 The latest round of funding comes on the heels of a series of successes for the Santiago-based business.
-In the two years since NotCo launched on the global stage, the company has expanded beyond its mayonnaise product into milk, ice cream, and hamburgers.
-Other products, including a chicken meat substitute are also on the product roadmap, according to people familiar with the company.
+In the two years since NotCo launched on the global stage, the company has expanded beyond its mayonnaise product into milk, ice cream and hamburgers.
+Other products, including a chicken meat substitute, are also on the product roadmap, according to people familiar with the company.

 NotCo is already selling several products in Chile, Argentina and Latin America’s largest market — Brazil — and has signed a blockbuster deal with Burger King to be the chain’s supplier of plant-based burgers.
 It’s in this Burger King deal that NotCo’s approach to protein formulation is paying dividends, sources said.
 The company is responsible for selling 48 sandwiches per store per day in the locations where it’s supplying its products, according to one person familiar with the data.
 That figure outperforms Impossible Foods per-store sales, the person said.

 NotCo is also now selling its burgers in grocery stores in Argentina and Chile.
-And while the company is not break even yet, sources said that by December 2021 it could be — or potentially even cash flow positive.
+And while the company is not break-even yet, sources said that by December 2021 it could be — or potentially even cash flow positive.

 With the growth both in sales and its diversification into new products, it’s little wonder that investors have taken note.

-Sources said that the consumer brand focused private equity firm L Catterton Partners and the Biz Stone-backed Future Positive were likely investors in the new financing round for the company.
-Previous investors in NotCo include Bezos Expeditions, the personal investment firm of Amazon founder Jeff Bezos, the London-based CPG investment firm, The Craftory, IndieBio and SOS Ventures.
+Sources said that the consumer brand-focused private equity firm L Catterton Partners and the Biz Stone-backed Future Positive were likely investors in the new financing round for the company.
+Previous investors in NotCo include Bezos Expeditions, the personal investment firm of Amazon founder Jeff Bezos; the London-based CPG investment firm, The Craftory; IndieBio; and SOS Ventures.

 Alternatives to animal products are a huge (and still growing) category for venture investors.
 Earlier this month Perfect Day closed on a second tranche of $160 million for that company’s latest round of financing, bringing that company’s total capital raised to $361.5 million, according to Crunchbase.
 Perfect Day then turned around and launched a consumer food business called the Urgent Company.